planetscale/docs/content/news/planetscale-in-barcelona.md

 ---
 title: 'PlanetScale at KubeCon Barcelona'
 date: '2019-05-13'
-description: 'The Planet Scale team will be at KubeCon + CloudNative Con in full force!
-Come say hi at KubeHunt, at our booth, or listen to our talks.'
+description: 'The PlanetScale team will be at KubeCon + CloudNative Con in full force!
+Come say hi at KubeHunt, at our booth (SE28), or listen to our talks.'
 comments: true
 share: true
 author: 'Adrianna Tan'